kexiZeroing/FE-Learning-notes/doc/start-js-stack-project.md

 - If you run `npm i` against that `package.json` and `package-lock.json`, the latter will never be updated, even if the `package.json` would be happy with newer versions.
 - If you manually edit your `package.json` to have different ranges and run `npm i` and those ranges aren't compatible with your `package-lock.json`, then the latter will be updated with version that are compatible with your `package.json`.

+### dependencies, devDependencies and peerDependencies
+**Dependencies** are required at runtime, like a library that provides functions that you call from your code.
+If you are deploying your application, dependencies has to be installed, or your app will not work.
+They are installed transitively (if A depends on B depends on C, npm install on A will install B and C). *Example: lodash,and your project calls some lodash functions*.

+**devDependencies** are dependencies you only need during development, like compilers that take your code and compile it into javascript, test frameworks or documentation generators.
+They are not installed transitively (if A depends on B dev-depends on C, npm install on A will install B only). *Example: grunt, your project uses grunt to build itself*.

+**peerDependencies** are dependencies that your project hooks into, or modifies, in the parent project, usually a plugin for some other library.
+It is just intended to be a check, making sure that the project that will depend on your project has a dependency on the project you hook into.
+So if you make a plugin C that adds functionality to library B, then someone making a project A will need to have a dependency on B if they have a dependency on C. They are not installed, they are only checked for. *Example: your project adds functionality to grunt and can only be used on projects that use grunt*.

 ### Live Reload and Hot Reload
 **Live Reload** refreshes the entire app when a file changes.
 For example, if you were four links deep into your navigation and saved a change, live reloading would restart the app and load the app back to the initial route. **Hot Reload** only refreshes the files that were changed without losing the state of the app.
 (Webpack's **Hot Module Replacement** replaces the modules that have been modified on the fly without reloading the entire page).
 The advantage of this is that it doesn't lose your app state, e.g. your inputs on your form fields, your currently selected tab.